Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: Introduction

-\begin{prob} Let $B$ be a closed manifold, when does it have twisted stabilized property? \end{prob}
+\begin{prob} Let $B$ be a closed manifold, when does it have the twisted $S^1$ stability property? \end{prob}

-In \cite{ref10} and \cite{ref22}, by developing a series of equivariant surgery theorems and equivariant bordism theorems, several existence results of positive scalar curvature on $S^1$ manifolds are established.
-However, to our knowledge, there are not so many results concerning non-existence result of positive scalar curvature on non-trivial bundle.
-The following example presents some progress on Problem \ref{mainprob}
+In \cite{ref10} and \cite{ref22}, by developing a series of equivariant surgery theorems and equivariant bordism theorems, several existence results of PSC on $S^1$ manifolds are established.
+However, to our knowledge, there are not so many results concerning the non-existence of PSC on non-trivial bundles.
+The following examples present some progress in Problem \ref{mainprob}.

 \begin{example} $\quad$